Ok, so ‘content is king’ has become a huge cliché. But we need good clichés, especially when they’re true.

 – Woody Allen

 And here’s the thing – brands that show up, in a timely, sensitive manner on all platforms make a better impression.
-In a study by Ipsos and Google, 69% of online consumers agreed that the nature, timing or appropriateness of a marketing message affects how they see a brand.
-When you consider how understanding your customer is the at the heart of your brand, getting this right is the difference between success and failure:
+Research by Marketing Insider Group and Onespot discovered that almost 50% of consumers won’t engage with a brand that doesn’t provide content mapped to their interests and needs.
+When you consider how understanding your customer is at the heart of your brand, getting this right is the difference between success and failure.

-3. Content increases traffic and it increases sales.
+- Content increases traffic and it increases conversions.
 Fact.

 Regular, consistent content is needed to keep existing customers engaged with your brand and you need content for your social media accounts, blog and email marketing.
 All marketing people know this, but what about some stats?
 Here you go:

-- Content can increase sales by 20% in 12 months.
-Source: Big Star Copywriting case study
+- Content can increase sales by 20% in 12 months – Big Star Copywriting case study

-- Landing page content can increase leads by 55%.
-Source: Hubspot.
+- Landing page content can increase leads by 55% according to HubSpot.

 Backlinks matter.
-In fact according to industry leaders Monitor Backlinks they are the #1 SEO technique.
+In fact according to Authority Hacker backlinks are still the number #1 SEO technique.

 Ok, but backlinks are easy to get right?
 Right.
 But it’s no good using a dodgy links registry – they haven’t worked for years.
 It’s more about having high authority sites publish your good quality content.
+It’s as simple as that.
 The authority of sites that link to yours will either amplify or reduce your own ranking with Google.

 That’s enough for now